We are at full capacity and no walk-in attendees can join.

 Logistics

-The address is Mertonstrasse 17, the arrows in the picture show the two visitor entrances to the building.
+The address is Mertonstrasse 17.
+The arrows in the picture show the two visitor entrances to the building.

 Below you can find some information about using public transport to reach the institute from the main station, in case you will not stay in a nearby Hotel.
 Information about tickets can be found here: https://www.rmv.de/c/en/tickets/your-ticket/tickets-overview/day-tickets.